singlestore-labs/terraform-provider-singlestoredb/examples/workspacegroups/import/README.md

 terraform apply # This should propose some updates to the imported resource.
 ~~~

+**Note: This Terraform provider is currently unpublished on the Terraform Registry and can only be executed in your local environment.**

 **Note: `terraform init` does not work with `dev_overrides` for local development.**